State Highway 25 Roading updates, news and announcements

 The project continues to make significant strides towards completion, with teamwork and dedication driving every step of the process.

-9 October - Arrival of First Bridge Beams
+Roading update for 9 October 2023 - Arrival of First Bridge Beams

 Last week, the project team welcomed a significant delivery on-site - the first two sets of bridge steel beams (girders).
 These beams vary in length, ranging from 18 to 30 meters, and weigh approximately 20 tonnes each.
 On-site, they will be joined together to form the foundation of the bridge deck, specifically for the first span of this 3-span bridge.